PufferFinance/website-docs/docs/intro.md

 > ### Inactivity Risk
 >
 > The PoS validator set will only eject inactive validators after their effective balance falls below 16 ETH.
 In a stake pool, an inactive NoOp could lose $16 - B$ ETH of Staker capital at the cost of only $B$ ETH to themself.
-Without a means to perform automatic ejections, bonds have been set to $B=16$ to protect Stakers from losing capital.
+Without a means to perform automatic ejections, bonds have been set to $B=16$ ETH to protect Stakers from losing capital.

 > Currently, the only way to withdraw a validator is by signing a VoluntaryExit message (VEM) with the validator key.
 In a permissioned pool where NoOps are trusted, the problem of getting them to sign a VEM is easy; however, the NoOp may go offline or refuse to sign the VEM in a permissionless pool.

 > This has been the key hurdle in reducing the bond requirement.
-Modifications to the PoS specs to allow for smart-contract-triggered-ejections have stayed in the research phase, so it could be months or years before implementation.
+Modifications to the PoS specs to [allow for smart-contract-triggered-ejections](https://github.com/ethereum/EIPs/pull/7002) have been drafted but are not ready to be added a hard fork.
 This valuable time could allow centralized staking operations to take market share from permissionless pools by outcompeting in terms of capital efficiency.

 ## How does Puffer address this?

 [Secure-Signer](tech/securesigner.md) eliminates the risk of accidental slashing and consensus client bugs, allowing Puffer to safely reduce the NoOp bond requirement without increasing NoOp risk.

-Puffer's architecture addresses the issue of inactivity penalties by introducing Secure-Router and pDVT.
-These modules incentivize for excellent validator performance, provide the cryptoeconomic incentives for VEM signatures, and enable previously impossible features like execution rewards sharing in a permissionless pool.
+Puffer's architecture addresses the issue of inactivity penalties prior to [EIP-7002](https://github.com/ethereum/EIPs/pull/7002) through the use of the Puffer Guardians and Puffer's SLA.
+These components ensure excellent pool performance while unlocking features like MEV-Smoothing to allow nodes to earn more than they would on their own.